 - Sugar and Ice Personality: He starts off as very logical and analytical towards Shepard, although he warms up quickly and even has a What Is This Thing You Call Love? moment later in his dialogue path.

-- Token Heroic Geth: Seems like this at first, but turns out that the geth you've been fighting are heretics, and most geth are in fact peaceful.
+- Token Heroic Orc: Seems like this at first, but turns out that the geth you've been fighting are heretics, and most geth are in fact peaceful.

 - Notably, when Shepard notices that Legion still uses the same weapon model Legion briefly pauses in the exact same way as he had previously done when Shepard had asked about his use of the N7 armour, before answering that it is an efficient design.